Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 Cost Guide

-Palm Beach County pricing, late 2026, fabricated and installed.
-These ranges cover the bowl fabrication and integration labor only, not the underlying countertop slab material itself.
+Palm Beach County pricing, late 2026, made and installed.
+These ranges cover the bowl making and install labor only.
+They do not include the countertop slab material itself.

 Sink TypeTypical cost installedNotes